joshua-p-williams/management-dashboard/docs/tasks.md

 * [ ] 📦 Tag commit as `v0.1.0` — MVP with both features working
 * [ ] 📸 Create a screenshot or README preview
 * [ ] ✅ Push to GitHub (private or public)

 ---

+### \[5.4] Integrate Eisenhower Matrix with Scrum Summary (Sub-Feature)

+* [ ] 🔄 Implement auto-pull of completed/updated Eisenhower tasks into Scrum Summary's "Yesterday's Work" section
+* [ ] 🧪 Ensure manual override/edit is possible in Scrum Summary
+* [ ] 🔗 Link each Scrum Summary entry to an optional Eisenhower task via `TaskId` foreign key
+* [ ] 🧪 Add tests for integration logic and data consistency

+> 💬 **Checkpoint:** Scrum Summary and Eisenhower Matrix are fully integrated; completed/updated tasks are surfaced in daily summaries, and manual entries remain supported.

+---